 Each review of a recommended charity discusses its room for more funding, i.e., how much more funding it can productively absorb and how this funding would change its activities.
 We closely track the revenue received by recommended charities, and we cease to recommend donating to a charity once we feel it no longer has short-term room for more funding.

 We have put much of our effort into investigating international aid because this is where we feel an individual donor can accomplish the most good (in terms of significant life change) per dollar given.
 More

 We have investigated charities serving the poor in the U.S. in the past and may do so again in the future.
 See our research in this area.

 We discuss these issues at our writeup on quality of life in the developing world.
 On one hand, people in Sub-Saharan Africa are much worse off, and much more likely to die prematurely, than people in wealthier parts of the world.
 On the other hand, those who live past the age of 5 have strong chances of living to age 60 or so; saving a life even from a single cause of death means saving a person who is likely to live quite a while longer.

 We have spent significant time looking into this topic, though we have not yet written up our findings.
 In brief:

 We publish critical questions that you can ask charities working in causes we haven't covered.
 These questions are based only on our very limited understanding of these causes, but they may be useful starting points.

-For the charities that we direct the most funds to, we intend to publish regular reports (at least twice per year) on the charity's progress against its objectives and on its updated financial situation.
-In 2012, we completed updates on the three organizations to which we had directed the most funding:
+For the charities that we direct the most funds to, we intend to publish regular reports on the charity's progress against its objectives and on its updated financial situation.
+In 2013, we completed updates on the three organizations to which we had directed the most funding:

 We plan to continue the practice of publishing regular updates on our top charities.